gamercade-io/gamercade_console/gamercade_sound_engine/README.md

-# Gamercade Audio
+# Gamercade Sound Engine

 Learn more about [Gamercade](https://gamercade.io).

-The main audio crate for Gamercade.
-This crate is responsible for all things sound and data related.
-Including storage of sound types and samples and the algorithms used to synthesize the different kinds of sounds supported by the console.
+The main audio crate for Gamercade's audio playback.
+Closely related to `gamercade_audio`.
+This crate is responsible for all things related to actual sound playback.

 ## License